TLouf/querier/doc/source/examples.rst

 This example shows how to take a sample from the twitter database and print it in a human readable way.
-Due to the nature of MongoDB databases entries can have missing fields (use :py:meth:`Filter.exists` to filter entries where a field is not missing).
+Due to the nature of MongoDB databases entries can have missing fields (use :py:meth:`querier.Filter.exists` to filter entries where a field is not missing).

 It can be useful to sample a database first to know the entries fields.